Game Studies and Design (GSD) minor

 Catalog Description: An exploration of the history of games from ancient times to modern day.

 Course Overview: An exploration of the history of games from ancient times to modern day.
 This course spans from ancient times until the early- to mid-1900s.
 It is the first semester in a two-semester study of games.
-The second semester, A Survey of Modern Games, will pick up the study of games in the mid-1900s until the present.
+The second semester, A Survey of Modern Board and Card Games, will pick up the study of games in the mid-1900s until the present.
 In this course, students will examine the long-running global history of games.
 To this end, students will learn to play historically important games, explore the cultural backgrounds and significance of games and study the evolution of their mechanics and design.

 Catalog Description: A study of popular world games and game franchises from the 20th and 21st centuries examining and critiquing their impact, technique, design, and style.
 Includes regular game play.

 Course Overview: This course will study innovative world games, game corporations, and game franchises from the 20th and 21st centuries, examining and critiquing their impact, technique, design and style.
 This course will primarily focus on video games, particularly innovative video games which may or may not be commercial successes.
-In this course, students will examine the global history of video games from inception to the future uses of games.
-To this end, students will analyze historically and culturally important video games, as well as the evolution of their mechanics and design.

 GSD 301, Game Design Workshop I: 3 credit hours